corey0512/MicrosoftEdge-Documentation/extensions/README.md

 We’re currently building and validating our extension platform and documentation with the help of a small number of extension authors.
 Please stay tuned for future updates!

+As of build 14291 for the Windows Insider Program, Microsoft Edge supports extensions!
+Extensions will be coming to the public in the Windows 10 Anniversary Update, on August 2nd 2016.